-In addition to the high redshift sample discussed in this proposal, we are also pursuing studies of the host galaxies of other SNe we have discovered in the past in order to understand the relationship between SN Ia properties and global properties (metallicity, morphology, etc.) of the hosts.
-Several of these programs, such as measuring the gas-phase metallicity of the host of the hypernova SN 1999as using the [NII]/H α ratio, determining the colors of the $M_B \sim -11$ host galaxy of SN 1999aw, or measuring the age and metallicity of the nearby (z = 0.054) Hubble-flow elliptical host galaxy of SN 1999av with high-resolution high S/N spectroscopy, can be carried out as back-up programs.
+Given the large commitment of queue-scheduled time for the SNLS we consider it next to certain that we will have a full schedule of SNe to observe on each of our nights.
+If transparency or seeing precludes spectroscopy at z>0.5 we will observe the lower redshift SNLS SNe otherwise reserved for smaller telescopes.
+In addition, we are pursuing studies of the host galaxies of SNe we have discovered in the past in order to understand the relationship between SN Ia properties and global properties (metallicity, morphology, etc.) of the hosts.
+Several of these programs, such as measuring the gas-phase metallicity of the host of the hypernova SN 1999as using the [NII]/H $\alpha$ ratio, determining the colors of the $M_B \sim -11$ host galaxy of SN 1999aw, or measuring the age and metallicity of the nearby (z=0.054) Hubble-flow elliptical host galaxy of SN 1999av with high-resolution high S/N spectroscopy, can be carried out as back-up programs.